 There are 21 of these complications listed below.

-Polyamorous relationships involve two partners each having sex with multiple people.
+Polyamorous relationships involve two partners each being intimate with multiple people.
 Naturally then, they will have to fight off feelings of jealousy to make this relationship style work longterm.

 2. You’re Getting Less From Your Lovers